algosup/2024-2025-project-1-fpga-team-6/Documents/QA/TestPlan.md

 ### g-Test-Progression
 **Progression:**
   - **Test Amount Representation:**
-     - A visual schema representing the test reports based on the amount of their status (Passed, Failed, In Progress, Not Implemented).
+     - A visual scheme representing the test reports based on the amount of their status (Passed, Failed, In Progress, Not Implemented).
      - Provides a visual snapshot of the overall testing status.

 ## You can see all tests on the [test spreadsheet](https://docs.google.com/spreadsheets/d/1MwYGwoQ63a64xy0Dyt1VcTHsDguLzddWgrrDPDT4RYE/edit?usp=sharing).